materialdigital/pmd-ckan/README.md

 # PMD-CKAN

-This composition of applications provides a solution for hosting material science data for projects in the material digital initiative to paticipate in a decentralized linked data space with a central data portal instance.
-It also features ontology agnostic transformation pipelin and a triple store integration.
+This composition of applications provides a solution for hosting material science data for projects in the material digital initiative to participate in a decentralized linked data space with a central data portal instance.
+It also features an ontology agnostic transformation pipeline and a triple store integration.

 ## Features

-- Central Component is a [CKAN](https://ckan.org/) instance as data mangement system, with default views for pdf, images, text, csv, html, markdown.
+- Central Component is a [CKAN](https://ckan.org/) instance as data management system, with default views for pdf, images, text, csv, html, markdown.
 - A [apche jena fuseki](https://jena.apache.org/documentation/fuseki2/) triple store at a sublocation /fuseki
-- A plugin to create accompaniing named graphs in jena fuseki for sematic data contained in ckan datasets including sparql endpint publication and a user friendly sparql query interface known as [sparklis](https://github.com/sebferre/sparklis)
+- A plugin to create accompanying named graphs in jena fuseki for semantic data contained in ckan datasets including sparql endpoint publication and a user-friendly sparql query interface known as [sparklis](https://github.com/sebferre/sparklis)
 - a pipeline for transforming complex csv data common in the domain to [csvw metadata](https://www.w3.org/ns/csvw)
-- A rule based mapping pipeline to combine rdf containing data with knowledge graphs to represent material data,its measurement routine and the processing.
+- A rule based mapping pipeline to combine rdf containing data with knowledge graphs to represent material data, its measurement routine and the processing.
 A tutorial and the steps involved can be found [here](https://github.com/Mat-O-Lab/IOFMaterialsTutorial).

 ## Prerequisites